Gingerbread cookies, soft and sugar free

 - To warm (but not hot) milk, add crushed yeast and half a teaspoon of honey (only for above 1 year olds) or maple syrup.
 Mix and leave for about 10 minutes in a warm place.

 - Melt the butter.
 Add the remaining honey / maple syrup and date paste to butter.
 Mix to evenly combine.

 - Add all wet ingredients (yeast, sweetened butter, eggs) to the dry ingredients.
-Make a smooth, flexible dough.
+Mix with a spoon until combined.
+Next make a smooth, flexible dough with hands.
+If the dough sticks to your hands too much, add some more flour.
 After kneading the dough, form a ball, put it on a flour-covered place, cover it with a clean cloth and leave it for a minimum of 30 minutes.

 - Roll the dough, sprinkle with flour if necessary (but not too much).
 Roll out the dough to a thickness of not less than 4-5 mm - it must not be too thin.
 Cut out the gingerbread cookies.
 Put on the baking tray side by side, with a slight gap.
 Optionally grease the gingerbread cookies with a beaten egg, so they will have a shiny top.

 - Bake at 170 °C with hot air for about 7-10 minutes (depending on the thickness of the dough).
 At the end of baking, you need to watch the gingerbread cookies, whether they begin to brown too much.
 They cannot be held in oven for too long, because they could get too dry.
 You can eat the gingerbread cookies after being removed from the oven and cooled down.
 Store in an airtight container.